Perennials/logging-node/README.md

 - There should be a flag if to log HTTP messages in human format or mirror.
   Human means to remove the chunked encoding and unzip before writing to the file.
+- Keep memory stats somehow?
+- Keep timings of the requests.
+&nbsp;
+- Be able to configure how much stuff to log.
+For Perennial services everything should be logged, but for example for generic tool like sync scripts or something only debug information should be logged.
+&nbsp;
+- The deferred api should be the same as the real one.
+Meaning open event in the ctor together with the callback and different event for real open.
+&nbsp;
 - Would be cool to document everything precisely, including the interfaces and the deferred classes.
 Also the logic of the deferred classes is slightly different and they don't emit the `.Open.Error` event, which could cause problems.
 - Split docs into different files?
 This one is too long.
-- Be able to configure how much stuff to log.
-For Perennial services everything should be logged, but for example for generic tool like sync scripts or something only debug information should be logged.
-- Keep memory stats somehow?
-- Keep timings of the requests.
-- The deferred api should be the same as the real one.
-Meaning open event in the ctor together with the callback and different event for real open.

 Authors